Health screenings made simple

 5. Lung cancer

 People who smoke and former smokers have a higher risk for lung cancer.
-Tobacco has many carcinogens that can lead to lung cancer and other illnesses.
+Tobacco has many cancer-causing substances (called carcinogens).
+These lead to lung cancer and other illnesses.
 Regular screenings can help detect the disease early, when it’s easier to treat.

 Talk to your provider about lung cancer screening if you are over age 50 and: